They're celebrating the final chapter of the greatest rock 'n' roll story of all time

 Collectively known as ARC, the group will feature Kram (Spiderbait), Mark Wilson (Jet), Davey Lane (You Am I) and Darren Middleton (Powderfinger).
 Together they’ll perform Let It Be in full, from start to finish, followed by a second set covering the breadth of the Beatles’ rich catalogue.

 Joining ARC live on stage throughout the night will be a host of special guests.

-ARC will pay tribute to The Beatles with Let It Be Live this September.
+ARC will pay tribute to The Beatles with Let It Be Live in May 2022.
 Tickets are on sale via Ticketmaster.com.au.